 Something that took us by surprise were the underlying themes of emotionally abusive relationships, gaslighting, and escaping the cycle of abuse.
 Though they might not technically be horrifying, Aster doesn't hold back with his exploration of the toxic nature of the relationship between Dani (Florence Pugh) and Christian (Jack Reynor).
 It adds a heavy emotional weight to the film and maybe hard to watch for some viewers, but the arc also definitely has the potential to be very cathartic for others.

 Is Midsommar gory?

-Though only around 15 mins of the two hour and 20 min runtime could be described as gory, there are plenty of horrifying moments that easily justify the film's R-rating and will likely make some audiences very uncomfortable.
+Though only around 15 mins of the two hour and 20 min runtime could be described as gory, there are plenty of horrifying moments that easily justify the film's 18-rating and will probably make some audiences very uncomfortable.

 Is Midsommar worth the horror?

 It obviously depends on your stomach for this sort of thing, but Midsommar is an incredibly inventive, smart, and thoughtful horror film.
 So if you're considering watching and think you can handle the unsettling atmosphere and visceral violence then the eventual payoff could definitely be worth it.